-Michael Lipkin (Treasurer) moved to Aspen in the early 1980s and with David Warner formed Lipkin Warner Design and Planning, a broad based architecture and development practice.
+Michael Lipkin (Vice President) moved to Aspen in the early 1980s and with David Warner formed Lipkin Warner Design and Planning, a broad-based architecture and development practice.
 Lipkin is the founder of Willits and, with his firm, has been responsible for the vision and master planning as well as the design of virtually every building there.
 Also a photographer, his work has been shown at the Aspen Institute Gallery, the 212 Gallery in Aspen, and at The Kim Foster Gallery in Chelsea.
 His undergraduate training was in sculpture and architecture at the University of Pennsylvania.
 He received a Master’s in Architecture from Yale.
 Lipkin and his wife, the artist Jody Guralnick, raised 2 children, now 23 and 27, in Aspen.

-Jeff Orsulak (Secretary), a graduate of Virginia Tech School of Architecture, has been living and working in the Willits community for 15 years as a project manager and designer.
+Jeff Orsulak (Treasurer/Secretary), a graduate of Virginia Tech School of Architecture, has been living and working in the Willits community for 15 years as a project manager and designer.
 A key member of the Willits design team, Jeff has helped shape the Willits Community into a thriving place to live and work.
 He has served as a board member for the Mid-Valley Metropolitan District for the past 10 years and also serves on the Town of Basalt’s Public Art Commission.

 Richard Carter (Board Member) is a graduate of Villanova University BA and has been a resident of the Roaring Fork Valley since 1971.
 He has a long history of involvement with numerous visual arts organizations and film production companies in Colorado and Los Angeles.
 A working artist for over 45 years , his work is in many private, corporate and museum collections.
 He maintains a studio in Basalt and was the studio assistant to Bauhaus Master Herbert Bayer.
 He was a founder of the Aspen Art Museum and is currently a board member of the Art Base.